cortexrd/Knack-Toolkit-Library/README.md

 Add this to your view title: DATETIME_PICKERS=*options*

+Ex: Monthly Sales DATETIME_PICKERS=MONTHLY,DATE

 The options are:

 1)  MONTHLY, WEEKLY and DAILY

 2)  DATE, TIME and DATETIME

-Currently only MONTHLY,DATE is supported.
+Currently, only MONTHLY,DATE is supported.

 When you select a Start date, the End date will automatically update itself to the last day of the month and the view will be filtered in real-time.
 The focus is conveniently placed on the Start date's month field so you can use the up/down arrows to scroll quickly through months and visualize data.
+This is also compatible with additional filter fields, provided that the AND operator is used.

 ### Using view's Description text box as flags to trigger special behavior